Staff

 Paddy Gourlay

-Paddy is a Correspondent based in the UK.
+Paddy is an Environmental Markets Correspondent based in the UK.
 Prior to this role, an executive editor at OPIS in Europe where for a decade he spearheaded its coverage in refined oil products.
 Paddy was also an energy reporter at Dow Jones, an environmental reporter at Point Carbon, and was a derivatives fuel oil broker with Imarex in Norway.
 Paddy was a co-founder of Quantum Commodity Intelligence.
 He began his career in the energy sector 20 years ago assessing fuel, middle distillates, and Dated Brent crude oil at S&P Global Platts.

 Rebecca Gualandi